bleck9999/frii-config/README.md

-now instead of manually creating a json, you can just type a path and use the very intuitive colour picker (originally created by [nlfmt](https://github.com/nlfmt/)). it even shoves it into a json for you, and at some point if you decide you don't like a repository anymore, you can remove it.**
+now instead of manually creating a json, you can just type a path and use the very intuitive colour picker (originally created by [nlfmt](https://github.com/nlfmt/)). it even shoves it into a json for you, and at some point if you decide you don't like a repository anymore, you can remove it, and thanks to pain and suffering you can even remove multiple at a time!

-but maybe you're old school, and you hate these new-fangled "GUI" things people keep going on about. well worry not, because it even accepts command line arguments to add a repository***
+but maybe you're old school, and you hate these new-fangled "GUI" things people keep going on about. well worry not, because it even accepts command line arguments to add a repository**

 in fact, this may even work on other machines and other operating systems, including windows who knows i should probably do some research because i have no idea

 *legal disclaimer: there is only 1 checkbox
-**not quite finished yet
-***coming soon to a terminal near you
+**coming soon to a terminal near you